DTACK Grounded: The Redlands

 In order to discourage photocopying of the newsletter, a portion of the DTACK Grounded newsletter was printed on dark red paper.
 This made it harder to photocopy those pages.
 This section of the newsletter was called "the Redlands".
 It typically contained the assembly source code for high performance math subroutines.

 DBASIC

 A major topic in later years of the newsletter was the Halgol interpreter, later converted to the DBASIC interpreter.
 Hal produced a fast Basic interpreter for the Atari ST computer.
 It was written in hand-tuned assembly language, and ran very fast compared to other Basics.
 But it was non-standard: it couldn't run Microsoft BASIC programs, and it couldn't read or write MS-DOS format floppy disks.
-Unfortunately, as a result, it was not very popular.
+As a result, it was not very popular.

 Legacy

 In the 1990s, Hal revived DTACK Grounded as an occasional column in Dr. Dobb's Journal called "DTACK Revisited".